New Haven Alimony Attorney

 - Where minor children are involved, whether it is appropriate and feasible for the custodial parent to be employed.

-Spousal support is alimony, and technically means an allowance.
+Spousal support is another term for alimony, and technically means an allowance.
 It is a payment from one spouse to another that is distinguishable from a property division and child support.

 The Factors Used to Determine What Is Fair